cda-tum/fiction/README.md

 which can be executed by `./fiction -ef c17_synth.fs -l c17_log.json` where statistics are to be logged in a JSON file called `c17_log.json`.

+These scripts can also be nested.
+Use `< script.fs` within a *fiction script* to load `script.fs` in that very position.

 Additionally, *fiction* can also be part of a bash script.
 Consider the following snippet

 ```sh